coingrig/coingrig-wallet/README.md

 🪙 Crypto, 🏦 Banking, 📈 Stocks and more.

+# 🏗 This project is not maintained anymore

 📱 You can install the app from AppStore and Google Play.

 Website: [coingrig.com](https://coingrig.com)